davidmoten/rxjava-extras-java-8/README.md

          .doOnNext(bytes -> System.out.println(new String(bytes))))
     .subscribe(subscriber);

-// a call to unsubscribe will cancel
+// a call to unsubscribe will cancel any
+// blocking reads (by closing the socket)
-// the stream and close the server socket subscriber.unsubscribe();
+// and close the server socket subscriber.unsubscribe();
 ```
              .